RambunctiousCookie/Encoder/README.md

 ## Structure
 The main OffsetCipher class implements the Cipher interface, including its interface methods.
 This is done intentionally for polymorphism and code reusability.
-It also dheres to the Strategy design pattern.
+It also adheres to the Strategy design pattern.

 ### Logic
 - The basis of the cipher is that the given offset is converted into its index notation within the reference table.